strawberry-graphql/strawberry/docs/guides/file-upload.md

 [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
 This includes support for uploading single files as well as lists of files.

+## Security

+Note that multipart file upload support is disabled by default in all integrations.
+Before enabling multipart file upload support, make sure you address the [security implications outlined in the specification](https://github.com/jaydenseric/graphql-multipart-request-spec/blob/master/readme.md#security).
+Usually, this entails enabling CSRF protection in your server framework (e.g., the `CsrfViewMiddleware` middleware in Django).

+To enable file upload support, pass `multipart_uploads_enabled=True` to your integration's view class.
+Refer to the integration-specific documentation for more details on how to do this.

+## Upload Scalar

 Uploads can be used in mutations via the `Upload` scalar.
 The type passed at runtime depends on the integration:

 | Integration                               | Type                                                                                                                                                  |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |